smeup/jariko/docs/logging.md

 * **Parsing:** measures parsing phase time.
 * **Resolution:** provides information about the process to identify the routines or programs to invoke.
 * **Error:** provides information about error event occurred during the whole cycle of program interpretation.
+* **Analytics** provides information about higher level data collected during the whole cycle of program interpretation.

 ## Sample